Flattery I hope to deserve on the Rush Limbaugh show.

 I think capitalism is a good word because it describes the type of free market where you have folks invest in and hope to make a profit.

-If profit is making money so bad, why do lottery lines wrap around the block when the uh Absolutely right absolutely right.
+Why do lottery lines wrap around the block when the absolutely right.

-And if and if we and if you and I are sitting down talking about uh, you know, i intellectually discussing the meaning of words and concepts that deserve uplifting and da-da-da-da.
+And if you and I are sitting down talking about intellectually discussing the meaning of words and concepts that deserve uplifting and da-da-da-da, absolutely right.

 Politics is only partly about that.